 We recommend split testing several adjustments at the same time to see notable shifts in your conversion rates, change templates, colors, photographs, headlines, buttons, and more.
 Then, pick out the best option based on performance.
-Only once you have a high converting registration page, is when you can focus on split testing more details to further optimize it.
+Once you have a high converting registration page, you can focus on split testing more details to optimize it further.

 Many webinar software platforms give you stats on the number of attendees.
 We take it a step further.
 With our internal Viewer Progress graph, you can see what percentage of viewers were watching at multiple progress markers.
 For example, we can show you the viewership numbers in the first 10 minutes, the 20-minute mark, the 30-minute mark, and so on through the ending of your presentation.